catgirlclient/nabi/README.md

 * ~~An Interactions Endpoint~~ (We have removed webserver this for the time being.
 However, this will come back at a later date.)

 Nabi should automatically create a config file for you (titled ``nabi.conf``), and exit the process upon running.
 You will need to fill out **ALL** the information.
-Otherwise, Hocon will not be able to parse the file correctly and/or some modules may not work correctly.
+All of the information is required, and is not nullable.

 Your file should look something like this: